Ufa constituency

 The Ufa constituency (No.3) is a Russian legislative constituency in Bashkortostan.
-The constituency covers parts of Ufa and suburbs around it.
+The constituency covers parts of Ufa, its suburbs and exurbs to the south and west.
 The present day Ufa constituency was created in 2015 after combining old Kirovsky and Sovetsky constituencies.

+The constituency has been vacant since May 5, 2025, following the death of three-term United Russia deputy Pavel Kachkayev.